 Continuing our previews of what's to come this year, we round up 10 architecture projects set to be completed in the United States in 2023, including a cavernous Manhattan museum extension and Austin's tallest skyscraper.

-In Manhattan, Studio Gang will complete its expansion of the New York Museum of Natural History.
+In Manhattan, Studio Gang will complete its expansion of the American Museum of Natural History.

-Called Richard Gilder Center, the extension will act as a connector to the classic buildings on the site in Manhattan's Upper East Side, the earliest dating back to 1874.
+Called Richard Gilder Center for Sciences, the extension will act as a connector to the classic buildings on the site in Manhattan's Upper West Side, the earliest dating back to 1874.

 At its centre, the building will feature a four-storey-tall atrium with cave-like textural facing and a series of bridges.
 The exterior will feature expansive glazing and stone panelling created from the same pink granite as the older buildings.